jthomperoo/custom-pod-autoscaler/example/argo-rollouts/README.md

 # Argo Rollouts

-> Note: this feature is not yet released.
+> Note: this feature is only available in the Custom Pod Autoscaler `v2.3.0` and above.

-> Note: this feature requires using a Custom Pod Autoscaler Operator `v1.2.0` and above.
+> Note: this example requires using a Custom Pod Autoscaler Operator `v1.2.0` and above.

 This is an autoscaler that targets an [Argo Rollout](https://argoproj.github.io/argo-rollouts/).
 This is based on the [getting started tutorial example autoscaler](../python-custom-autoscaler).